 Applying the principles of ethics is the responsibility of every accounting and finance professional.
 Understand independence requirements and ethics rules unique to professional tax services.

 Catherine R. Allen

-Distinguish independence rules that apply in addition to the AICPA code, which may be more restrictive, such as those from the SEC, PCAOB, and rules applicable to government auditors and audits of certain employee benefit plans, federally funded charitable organizations, financial institutions, and insurance.
+- Rules that apply to government auditors and audits of employee benefit plans, federally funded charitable organizations, financial institutions, and insurance

 IMPORTANT NOTICE ABOUT YOUR CPE CREDIT:

 Many states do not accept the AICPA course to meet the ethics requirement for earning or maintaining a CPA license.
 Please contact your state board to determine which ethics course is required to earn your license.
 If you are taking the course for licensure you must pass with a score of 90 percent or higher to qualify towards earning your CPA license.
 If you are taking the course to maintain your existing license you must pass with a score of 70 percent or higher.

 Professional Ethics: The American Institute of Certified Public Accountants' Comprehensive Course (For Licensure) is offered online.
 To purchase the version of this course for licensure, select the item on this page.